anshuman1202/Complete-python-tutorials-for-beginners/README.md

-# Python Tutorial for beginners
+# Complete python tutorials for beginners